ianfeller/datasciencecoursera/README.md

 Activity:  Is a categorical variable that indicates the activity the user was performing.
 It can take on one of six values:  Laying, Sitting, Standing, Walking, Walking Down Stairs, and Walking Up Stairs
 Axis: Is a categorical variable that separates out the X, Y, and Z axes for the quantitative variables that track these data.
 Stat: Is a binary categorical variable indicating if the quantitative variable is a mean or a standard deviation.
 The remaining variables are quantitative variables that are averaged by Subject ID and Activity.
+The axis and and stat variables also determine the information as well.
+The vraiables can be categorized further into time vs. frequency variables, as well as the type of information provided.
+The following are the quantitative variables:

 Average_Body_Acceleration_Time
 Average_Gravity_Acceleration_Time